yfarjoun/warp/website/docs/Pipelines/Whole_Genome_Germline_Single_Sample_Pipeline/README.md

 * Reference genome must be Hg38 with ALT contigs

 #### Struct inputs
 The following table describes the inputs imported from a struct.
-Although these are specified in the WGS workflow using the struct name, the actual inputs for each struct are specified in the [example configuration file](LINK).
+Although these are specified in the WGS workflow using the struct name, the actual inputs for each struct are specified in the [example configuration files](https://github.com/broadinstitute/warp/tree/develop/pipelines/broad/dna_seq/germline/single_sample/wgs/input_files).

 | Input name | Struct name (alias) | Input description | Input type |